Skip to content

 Optmyzr alternatives become a practical search query the moment your agency starts running significant spend on Meta or LinkedIn.
 Optmyzr built its reputation on Google Ads and Microsoft Ads optimisation, and it does that job well.
 But the platform was not designed to manage budgets across social channels, and that gap grows more noticeable as client media mixes diversify.
+Agencies that previously relied on now-discontinued platforms have faced similar pressure — see our breakdown of what to use instead of Acquisio for the cross-platform pacing options that have emerged since.

 I used Optmyzr for over a year while managing a mix of search and social campaigns.
 The Google Ads automation was solid, but I found myself using a separate spreadsheet to track Meta and LinkedIn pacing alongside Optmyzr's Google data.
 The moment you need two systems to get a full picture of a client's spend, efficiency drops.
 Here is what each alternative offers that Optmyzr does not.